Metastability of Logit Dynamics for Coordination Games: Proofs from Section

 We notice that, since $1 \leq i \leq n/2$ and $|N_1(\x)|+|N_2(\x)|,|N_5(\x)| \leq n$, we have $|c|\leq 2$ and thus the last term in Equation~\ref{eq:ringnodom_px0_eq} is negligible in $n$ (since $\beta=\omega(\log n)$).
 Hence we have that the following condition holds for every level $i\geq 1$ and every profile $\x$ at level $i$:

 where $\eta_\x$ is negligible in $n$.
 This gives us a linear system of equations in which the number of equations is the same that the number of variables.

-Next we find a solution to a ``modified'' version of above system, where we omit the negligible part in every equation, and then we show that this solution cannot be very different from the solution of the ``original'' system.
+Let us consider the \emph{polished} version of this system, in which we omit the negligible part in every equation.
+We will compute a solution of the polished system.
+Finally, we argue the solution of original system should be close to the polished one.

-We build the solution for the ``modified'' system inductively on the level $i$: for every profile $\x\in S_d$ at level $0$ (this is only possible for $d=0$ or $d=n$), we have, as discussed above, $p_\x = \frac{d}{n}$.
-Now, we assume that for every profile $\x\in S_d$ at level $i-1$, $p_\x = \frac{d}{n}$ is a solution for the system.
-For $\x\in S_d$ at level $i$, we can rewrite the ``modified'' condition as follows:
+Let us denote with $\alpha^\star_\x$ the variable depending on $\x$ in the polished system.
+Note that for each level $i$ and every profile $\x$ at level $i$, $\alpha^\star_\x$ does not depend on profiles at higher level.
+This enable us to compute a solution for the polished system inductively on level $i$.
+Indeed, for every profile $\x$ at level $0$ (this is only possible for $d=0$ or $d=n$), we have, as discussed above, $\alpha^\star_\x = \frac{d}{n}$.
+Now, consider $\x$ at level $i$ with exactly $d$ players playing $+1$.
+By assuming that, for every profile $\y$ at level $i-1$, $\alpha^\star_\y = \frac{d_\y}{n}$, where $d_\y$ is the number of player playing $+1$ in $\y$, we have

-Equation~\ref{eq:ringnodom_cond} gives another linear system of equations.
-This system has a unique solution: indeed, it has the same number of equations and variables and the matrix of coefficients is a diagonally dominant matrix (since $|N_3(\x) \cup N_4(\x)| \leq 4i$) and thus it is nonsingular.
-Moreover, if we set, for every profile $\x$ at level $i$, $p_\x = \frac{|\x|_0}{n}$, then the right hand side of the Equation~\ref{eq:ringnodom_cond} becomes
+Let us now consider Equation~\ref{eq:ringnodom_cond} for each $\x$ at level $i$.
+These gives another linear system of equations.
+This system has a unique solution: indeed, the number of equations and the number of variables coincides and, moreover, the matrix of coefficients is a diagonally dominant matrix (since $|N_3(\x)| + |N_4(\x)| \leq 4i$) and thus it is non-singular.
+We will show this solution must set $\alpha^\star_\x = \frac{d}{n}$ for every profile $\x$ at level $i$ with exactly $d$ players playing $+1$.
+Indeed, with this assignment the right hand side of the Equation~\ref{eq:ringnodom_cond} becomes

-and hence the system is satisfied by this assignment.
-Summarizing, we have found that the ``modified'' system has a unique solution $p_\x = \frac{|\x|_0}{n}$ for every profile $\x$.
-Now, let $p_\x^\star = p_\x + \lambda_\x$ be the assignment that satisfies all ``original'' conditions: since, as $n$ grows unbounded, these conditions approach the ``modified'' ones, we have that $p_\x^\star$ has to approach to $p_\x$ and thus we have that $|\lambda_\x| = o(1)$ for every profile $\x$.